Riminder/hrflow-connectors/README.md

   1.  **`/connector_name`**: This directory will contain
-      all of the code related to either **PULL** or **CATCH** profiles / jobs from HrFlow.ai to Destination and vice versa.
+      all of the code related to either **PULL** or **CATCH** profiles / jobs from HrFlow.ai into Connector and vice versa.

   2.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.